 - May 2015 - Contract awarded to GRAHAM Farrans Joint Venture.

 - September 2015 - Public inquiry into draft vesting order for Annaghmore Bellshill alternative junction.

 - August 2016 - Infrastructure Minister Chris Hazzard announced his decision to proceed with the A6 Randalstown to Castledawson Dualling Scheme Vesting Order.

 - October 2016 - Preliminary works commenced

 - 4 August 2019 - Randalstown to Toome section opened to traffic

 - 12 September 2019 - Randalstown to Toome section was formally opened Press Release

-- 2021 - The Toome to Castledawson section will open
+- 22 November 2020 - The Toome to Castledawson section opened to traffic Press Release

 The A6 Randalstown to Castledawson is part of the important North Western Transport Corridor, connecting Belfast and the North West via Toome, Maghera and Dungiven.